Trow-Registry/trow/docs/USER_GUIDE.md

 ```

 Trow probably isn't running and the webhook is configured to `Fail` on error.
 You will need to disable the admission webhook (or, for helm chart: `onWebhookFailure: Ignore`) and restart Trow.

-If the error is not to do with validation and you used the quick-install, it may be that the node is
-unable to pull from the Trow registry.
-By default nodes are configured by the `copy-certs` job.
-You
-can check that the job completed successfully with `kubectl get jobs -n kube-public`.
-If the node is
-new, try running the script `install/copy-certs.sh`.

 ```